My mental model of AWS

 Deny can never be allowed again in the chain of SCPs and IAM policies.
 An IAM policy can only

 Allow what is allowed by the SCP.
+Think of SCPs as a guardrail.

 Many services offer additional ways to authentication/authorization (S3 bucket policies, S3 signed URL, SQS queue policy, …) and they can give access to the outside of the AWS account.